mlua-rs/rlua/README.md

   * The internal Lua allocator is set to use `realloc` from `libc`, but it is wrapped in such a way that OOM errors are guaranteed to abort.
 This is not such a big deal, as this matches the behavior of rust itself.
-This allows the internals of `rlua` to, in certain rare cases, call 'm' Lua C API functions with the garbage collector disabled and know that these cannot error.
-Though this is not a problem now, this will need to be changed in order to add allocation limits to Lua instances.
+This allows the internals of `rlua` to, in certain cases, call 'm' Lua C API functions with the garbage collector disabled and know that these cannot error.
   * There are currently no recursion limits on callbacks.
 This could cause one of two problems, either the API will run out of stack space and cause a panic in Rust, or more likely it will cause an internal `LUA_USE_APICHECK`